Joetron/pickerball/README.md

 ## Pickerball

 Pickerball is designed to allow users to choose Powerball numbers using various algorithms.
-At the time I created the original app, Powerball was at an all time high.

-The original algorithm I used was a gap algorithm that bases the picks on what you would normally expect for the lowest to highest gap size to be between picks.
-It does not increase the odds of winning, it just gives the user a choice of how to pick I personally would never choose 1, 2, 3, 4, 5 as my numbere even though the odds of winning are the same.
+The gap algorithm bases the picks on the average gap size for the lowest to highest gaps between picks.
+Randomness is added by arranging the gaps in random order, as well as applying randomness to the gap lengths based off of their standard deviation (it is all done on the back end).

+The random algorithm will use random numbers from random.org, currently this is not implemente yet and it just uses the Java Random class.
+When implemented it will be on the back end and no update here will be needed.

+Other pick generator algorithms that may be added are; hot or cold numbers, mean numbers, modal numbers, lucky numbers, etc...

 The backend provides the endpoints for generating picks based on the algorithm.
 The backend will be updated to do nightly tasks to retrieve random numbers from random.org as well as biweekly tasks to retrieve new Powerball numbers and update the data used for the number generators.

 This app is a work in progress, not all features are currently implemented.

 Work that needs to be done:
-* Back end tasks for retrieving past numbers and random numbers
-* Back end endpoints refactored to use data from tasks
-* Front end logic filter for start and end date
+* Label for currenr generator and count.
+* Refactor page design, perhaps use BootStrap OffCanvas for the sidebar, at the very least try to make the body position itself better so it is not under the sidebar when it does not have to be.
+* Homepage, use current Homepage as Generator page
 * Stats component (not even sure what I am putting in here yet, but I would like to use d3)